Skip to content

 • Lead Officer (0.5 FTE)

-• Business Support (2.3 FTE)
+• Rural Support Team (3 FTE)

-• TSConnect Team (0.1 FTE)
+• Operational Support Team (0.1 FTE)

-This work is estimated to equal 3.6 FTE staff.
-It was estimated that one-fifth of operational officer time is taken up with Feed work on average per annum, taking into account inspections, sampling, training and Continuous Professional and Personal Development.
+This work is estimated to equal 3.7 FTE staff.
+It was estimated that one-third of operational officer time is taken up with Feed work on average per annum, taking into account inspections, sampling, training and Continuous Professional and Personal Development.
 Slight adjustments were made to this for officers where it is known that more or less time is dedicated to feed work e.g. Lead Officer at 0.5FTE.

 Where possible, work is carried out in co-ordination and partnership with other agencies such as the Animal & Plant Health Agency (APHA), Rural Payments Agency and the Veterinary Medicines Directorate (VMD).
-We also work closely with FSA approved assurance schemes with the ‘earnt recognition’ approach.
+We also work closely with FSA approved assurance schemes with the ‘earned recognition’ approach.

 Service aims and objectives